Serjeant at Arms of the House of Commons: Duties

+The Serjeant at Arms (or a deputy) is always present in the chamber when the House is sitting, during which time he controls access to the chamber (including the public galleries); he oversees a team of doorkeepers, who assist in this task.
+The Serjeant at Arms is responsible for maintaining order in the House of Commons, and will escort members out of the chamber if ordered to do so by the Speaker.
+His authority extends beyond the chamber itself to the committee rooms and to the areas of the Parliamentary Estate which pertain to the House of Commons.

 The duties of the Serjeant at Arms are partly ceremonial.
-The Serjeant at Arms carries the mace during the opening of Parliament and is also responsible for maintaining order during debates in the House of Commons, escorting members out of the chamber if ordered to do so by the Speaker.
+The Serjeant at Arms carries the mace before the Speaker at the beginning and end of each day's sitting.
+At the State Opening of Parliament (and likewise at Prorogation and on certain other occasions), the Serjeant at Arms bars the entry of Black Rod to the chamber of the House of Commons, before admitting him and allowing him forward to speak; the summons having been issued, the Serjeant collects the mace and carries it, ahead of the Speaker and Black Rod, followed by members of the Commons, who then make their way to the Upper House to attend the Speech from the throne (or to hear the monarch's commission).

 In rare cases, the Serjeant at Arms may be called upon to enforce the warrants of the Speaker in summoning a witness to testify before a select committee of the house.
 While serving the warrant and encouraging a witness to attend parliament "the Serjeant or his appointee may call on the full assistance of the civil authorities, including the police."
 In January 1992, the Serjeant at Arms was employed to summon Ian and Kevin Maxwell, the sons of the disgraced business tycoon Robert Maxwell, to attend an inquiry held by the Social Security Select Committee into the operation of the Mirror Group Pension fund.
+In 2011, Rupert and James Murdoch were served with a summons by the Assistant Serjeant at Arms, to appear before the Select Committee for Culture, Media and Sport in connection with the phone hacking scandal (having initially indicated that they would not be available); they subsequently attended the hearing.
 In November 2018, the Serjeant at Arms was called upon to escort an American businessman, who was staying in London, to the Houses of Parliament because he had documents pertaining to the Facebook–Cambridge Analytica data scandal.
 After being told he could face arrest, fines and imprisonment for failing to comply with a parliamentary order to hand over the documents, the man eventually complied with the request.

+The Serjeant at Arms sits on various committees and is involved in the planning of special events.
+At the start of each sitting day he attends a conference with the Speaker, deputy speakers and senior Clerks to discuss the order of proceedings for the day and any other relevant matters.